 Barnes' Olde English Bulldogges

 Our kennel is located in Dresden, Ohio.
-My wife and I, now empty nesters and approaching retirement, started our kennel with 4 carefully selected Olde English Bulldogge puppies in 2013.
+My wife and I, now empty nesters are retired, started our kennel with 4 carefully selected Olde English Bulldogge puppies in 2013.
 Our goal is simple, to breed the perfect pet.

 Why Olde English Bulldogges (OEB)?
 Well, as I was about to retire I decided to treat myself to the dog I wanted for many years - an English Bulldog (EB).
 I spent a couple of months looking into them, talking to people that owned one and even a few breeders.
 I became disenchanted with this AKC breed when I discovered their broad range of health issues.
 So I started looking around at other bulldogs - such as Pit Bulls, American Bulldogs and others when I chanced upon some information about David Leavitt.
 Back in 1971 he decided to do something about the problems with English Bulldogs and started to back breed them to their 1820 style forefathers.
 He decided to call his new breed Olde English Bulldogges.
 David started a revolution.
 Other people have since joined this idea and the IOEBA was established as a registry for the breed.
 Since then, the IOEBA has supported a wide array of bulldogges, some closer to English Bulldog and some much farther away from the AKC standard.